toverainc/willow/README.md

 Navigate to "Willow Configuration" to fill in your Wi-Fi SSID, Wi-Fi password (supports 2.4 GHz Wi-Fi with WPA/WPA2/WPA3 authentication), and your Willow Inference Server URI (best-effort Tovera hosted example provided).

+#### Home Assistant

 For Home Assistant you will also need to create a [long lived access token](https://developers.home-assistant.io/docs/auth_api/#:~:text=Long%2Dlived%20access%20tokens%20can,access%20token%20for%20current%20user.) and configure your server address.
 By default we use ```homeassistant.local``` which should use mDNS to resolve your local Home Assistant instance.
 Put your long lived access token in the text input area.
 We recommend testing both your Home Assistant server address and token before flashing.

 If your Home Assistant instance requires TLS make sure to select it.

+#### openHAB
+openHAB also requires an [API token](https://www.openhab.org/docs/configuration/apitokens.html).
+Enter the URI of your openHAB instance without any paths.
+As usual both HTTP and HTTPS are supported.
+Willow will send text output to the default HLI interpreter you have configured on openHAB (we've done the most testing with HAbot and the built-in interpreter).
+Like Home Assistant we recommend testing both your server address and access token before flashing.

+#### Generic REST Interface
+Willow supports sending of detected speech to any REST API endpoint via POST.
+You can define the URL of your API endpoint (HTTP or HTTPS) and select from no authentication, HTTP Basic, or provide a raw Authentication: header for Bearer and other mechanisms.

 There are also various other configuration options for speaker volume, display brightness, NTP, etc.